greg-raven/Impeachment-Chronicles/_posts/2019-12-05-democrats-plot-impeaching-trump-multiple-times-including-if-he-wins-re-election-no-limit-to-the-number-of-times-the-house-can-vote-to-impeach.md

 ---
-title: 'Democrats plot impeaching Trump multiple times, including if he wins re-election: 'No limit to the number of times the house can vote to impeach''
+title: "Democrats plot impeaching Trump multiple times, including if he wins re-election: 'No limit to the number of times the house can vote to impeach'"
 layout: post
 author:
 - Ryan Saavedra